APWright/apwright.github.io/index.md

 		I’m a Ph.D. student in the [College of Computing][coc] at [Georgia Tech][gt] advised by [Polo Chau][poloclub].
 		</p>
 		<p markdown="1">
-  My research in **Scientific Human-Cenetered AI** aims to solve problems intersecting machine learning, human-computer interaction, and scientific computing, by using a strong principled basis in both mathematical and human centered principles to actualize the potential of new technologies by deep collaboration with scientists developing tools with _usability_, _interpretability_, and _real scientific impact_.
+  My research in **Scientific Human-Centered Machine Learning** aims to solve problems intersecting machine learning, human-computer interaction, and scientific computing, by using a strong principled basis in both mathematical and human centered principles to actualize the potential of new technologies by deep collaboration with scientists developing tools with _usability_, _interpretability_, and _real scientific impact_.
 		</p>
 		<p markdown="1">
 		This work has suported the missions of many world class institutions including: